Geometric Shapes and Solids for Class 5

-In this chapter, students will gain knowledge about the different shapes present in their environment and become acquainted with their respective names.
+In this chapter, we will gain knowledge about the different shapes present in our environment and become acquainted with their respective names.
 Let's establish a solid groundwork by exploring the basics of geometry.
 The term "geometry" originates from two ancient Greek terms: 'Geo,' signifying 'Earth,' and 'Metron,' signifying 'Measurement.'

 • Geometric Shapes and Solids